sodomon2/lua-lnotify/README.md

-## LNotify: Lua bindings for Libnotify
+## MoonNotify: Lua bindings for Libnotify

-Lnotify is a Lua binding library for [LibNotify](https://gitlab.gnome.org/GNOME/libnotify).
+MoonNotify is a Lua binding library for [LibNotify](https://gitlab.gnome.org/GNOME/libnotify).

 To build lnotify you need to have Lua (>=5.1), Gtk (>=3.0), and LibNotify.